The-Gate-Project/DarkHorizons/Readme.md

 - Paladin84 and Pzombie For bugfixes and Russian translation update .
 - Selphira for her [awsome tool Autodescription.](https://github.com/Selphira/AutoDescription)
 - Lzw104522773 and MephistoSatanDevil for Chinese translation.
 - bouncer1798 for bug report.
 - lulnope for bug reports.
+- Lumorus for bug reports.
+- NiziNizi for bug reports.

 ## Version History: